patrickhaug/rvv-website-proxy/docs/github-actions.md

 - `ROCHE_ONETRUST_KEY` - The value of Onetrust's cookie consent token.
 Example: '8831b9b2-8a91-ddd-test'.
 - `ROCHE_GOOGLE_TAG_MANAGER_ID` - The id from the Google Tag Manager account.
 - `CLUDO_ENGINE_LIST` - List of cludo engine ids for this website, 1 engine per language.
 Example: 'pt:123412, en:1233244'
+- `GATSBY_WHITE_LISTED_DOMAINS`- List of domains that are whitelisted to redirect without showing the on-click-notice, Example: '["roche.com"]'
+- `GATSBY_BASE_DOMAIN` - Base domain for the website related to this repo, example: 'roche'

 ### Organization Level Secrets Shared between projects and workflows